nodejs/nan/doc/persistent.md

 See the V8 documentation for [`Global`](https://v8docs.nodesource.com/io.js-3.0/d5/d40/classv8_1_1_global.html) for further information.

+<a name="api_nan_weak_callback_type"></a>
+## Nan::WeakCallbackType

 <a name="api_nan_weak_callback_info"></a>
 ## Nan::WeakCallbackInfo

 `Nan::WeakCallbackInfo` is used as an argument when setting a persistent reference as weak.
 You may need to free any external resources attached to the object.
+It is a mirror of `v8:WeakCallbackInfo` as found in newer versions of V8.

 Definition: